gentnerlab/glab-common-py/README.md

 ## Klustakwik helper scripts

 There are two scripts which will get your data from [probe-the-broab](https://github.com/gentnerlab/probe-the-broab) into the KWD format that KlustaKwik requires.
-These are assuming you are working on lintu, where a common klustakwik installation is running for the lab to use.
+These are assuming you are running the analysis on lintu, where klustakwik is installed for the lab to use.
+You can download the latest [`KlustaViewa` release here](https://github.com/klusta-team/klustaviewa/releases) to install on a local machine.

 ### Determine which Epoch files to compile for spike sorting